 Peru‘s next tourist attraction are the mysterious Nazca Lines made by the Nazca civilization 2,000 years ago and later brought famous by Eric von Daniken.

 Closer to Lima, there is the awesome oasis of Huacachina famous for being a popular place for practicing the sport of sandboarding.

-The capital of Lima is known for its Colonial architecture and top-quality historic museums.
+The capital of Peru, Lima is known for its Colonial architecture and top-quality historic museums.
 One can enjoy walks along the ocean too.